 Our most recent endeavor is to step up as stewards, in partnership with a resident-elected Leadership Committee, of Camp Esperanza.
 Camp Esperanza is a State-sanctioned homeless encampment in Austin, TX that is currently occupied by ~150 people.

-TOOF is offering our services to the residents, including hygiene facility access, employment opportunity, and case management.
+TOOF is offering our services to the residents, including hygiene facility access, work opportunities, and case management.
 We are also functioning as service coordinators for the camp by partnering with other service providers in the community.
 Finally, we are partnering with the residents of the camp and their self appointed leadership committee to build a solution focused community at Camp Esperanza.
 Learn more HERE!